sammaji/notes/content/docker/running docker containers.md

 ```
 docker container run -it --name looper alpine:latest sh -c "while true; do date; sleep 1; done;"
 ```

+`--rm` -> passing this flag will delete a container when its exited.
+- you can't run start to restart the container.
+- pressing `ctrl+c` will delete the container.
+- to detach from it, press `ctrl+p` then `ctrl+q`
 ### exec
 you can do the same thing using `docker container exec`.
 ```